 If you notice any abnormal growths, lumps, or skin changes – which may or may not be accompanied by itching, pain, or bleeding – you should make an appointment with your doctor.
 A quick physical exam by your doctor is usually all that’s needed to diagnose warts.
 The physical exam allows your doctor to distinguish a wart from other skin conditions such as moles, calluses, corns, skin tags, or cancer.
 To properly diagnose genital warts, your doctor may need to remove a small tissue sample (biopsy).
 There are also some new lab tests currently available that are useful to diagnose certain strains of HPV and to see whether or not the infection is likely to become cancerous.

+At Total Dermatology we strive to deliver the best wart removal Irvine has to offer.
 There are plenty of effective treatments for warts, ranging from creams to laser treatment.
 Your doctor will decide which treatment is best, depending on the type of wart you have.

 Common warts: These warts often respond to over-the-counter topical preparations such as salicylic acid and lactic acid, which work by peeling off the infected skin.
 Liquid nitrogen (cryotherapy) may also be used.

 Plantar warts: These warts may be difficult to get rid of and usually require a stronger solution of 40% salicylic acid.
 For extremely stubborn plantar warts, your doctor may use laser treatment or liquid nitrogen (cryotherapy).

 Genital warts: Treatments for destroying genital warts include the following:*